-- More than 220 warranted honorary fishery officers (HFOs) work around New Zealand.
+- More than 200 warranted and trainee honorary fishery officers (HFOs) work around New Zealand.

 - HFOs help educate recreational fishers about the rules and regulations.

-- Most HFOs spend about 100 hours a year in their volunteer roles.
+- Most HFOs spend 100+ hours a year in their volunteer roles.

 - When fully trained, they have similar powers to paid fishery officers, including the authority to search, question and seize.